Transfer Information

 - The course is a prerequisite for a required course in the student’s major, but the prerequisite is normally completed in high school.

 Students are encouraged to complete an entire general education pattern prior to transfer so they can request to have their general education certified as complete.
 This means that no additional lower division general education courses will be required to graduate from the transfer institution.
-The IGETC pattern, which can also be used for UC transfer, can be used in lieu of the CSU GE pattern.
+The Admissions and Records web page provides information about the transcript process and GE Certification process.

 General Education Certification